CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

-# AWS Amazon Linux 2 AMI Build Instructions
+# AWS CentOS 7.6 AMI Build Instructions

-Follow these instructions to build the AWS Amazon Linux 2 AMI images:
+Follow these instructions to build the AWS CentOS 7.6 AMI images:

 -	__APM-Platform VM__: An APM Platform stand-alone VM with an AppDynamics Controller.
 -	__CWOM-Platform VM__: A Cisco Workload Optimization Manager (CWOM) stand-alone VM with a CWOM Platform server.